List of American Physical Society prizes and awards: Early Career Award for Soft Matter Research

-Leroy Apker Award
+LeRoy Apker Award

-The Leroy Apker Award was established in 1978 to recognize outstanding achievements in physics by undergraduate students.
+The LeRoy Apker Award was established in 1978 to recognize outstanding achievements in physics by undergraduate students.
 Two awards are presented each year, one to a student from a Ph.D. granting institution, and one to a student from a non-Ph.D. granting institution.

 APS Medal for Exceptional Achievement in Research

 The APS Medal for Exceptional Achievement in Research was established in 2016 to recognize contributions of the highest level that advance our knowledge and understanding of the physical universe.
 The medal carries with it a prize of $50,000 and is the largest APS prize to recognize the achievement of researchers from across all fields of physics.
 It is funded by a generous donation from Jay Jones, entrepreneur.
-Recipients to date are Edward Witten (2016), Daniel Kleppner (2017), Eugene Parker (2018), Bertrand Halperin (2019), Myriam Sarachik (2020), Gordon Baym (2021) and Elliott H. Lieb (2022).
+Recipients to date are Edward Witten (2016), Daniel Kleppner (2017), Eugene Parker (2018), Bertrand Halperin (2019), Myriam Sarachik (2020), Gordon Baym (2021), Elliott H. Lieb (2022), Sidney R. Nagel (2023), Stuart Parkin (2024) and Paul Corkum (2025).

 Hans A. Bethe Prize

 The Hans Bethe Prize is presented annually to recognize outstanding work in theory, experiment or observation in the areas of astrophysics, nuclear physics, nuclear astrophysics, or closely related fields.
+The prize was first awarded in 1998.